Nice Guys Finish Last--the presidencies of Gerald Ford and Jimmy Carter

 Carter not only began to question himself, but to question the nation, which he did in a televised address.
 He told Americans that they faced a crisis of confidence and urged them to recognize—and to accept—that their families lived in an age of limits.
 The speech drew mixed responses.
 Many felt that Carter blamed the nation for the problems they were struggling with rather than offering solutions and leadership.

 In 1980, when Reagan emerged as the Republican Party’s candidate for president, a testy Carter implied that his opponent was an outright racist and willing to launch a nuclear war if elected.
 Carter later apologized for his remarks.
 A bigger blow to Carter occurred during the presidential debate, when Reagan asked Americans to consider whether they were better off in 1980 than four years earlier.
 Despite the economy, despite Reagan’s unexpected savvy as a debater, the election remained close until the final weekend.
-On Sunday night, two days before the election, Carter went before the nation and announced that a deal to release the hostages being held in Iran would not reached before the election.
+On Sunday night, two days before the election, Carter went before the nation and announced that a deal to release the hostages being held in Iran would not be reached before the election.
 Two days later, Reagan won in a landslide.

 After losing to Reagan, Carter did a great deal to resurrect his reputation.
 He traveled widely, met with a number of world leaders, and back at home lent his name, his time and his energy, in support of Habitat for Humanity.